penske-media-corp/pmc-larva/packages/larva-js/README.md

 Now, you can start writing JS inside the larva-js package.
 Refer to pmc-larva/packages/larva/src/js/scripts.js and follow the conventions for importing JS from larva-js.

-## Things To Be Aware Of

-**docs TODO**

-This section can be a list of anything the is critical to be aware of, things like:

-* Threat modeling
-* Accessibility testing workflow
-* Testing requirements or steps
-* ... more to come.

 ## History and Changelog

-**docs TODO**

 [Click here](CHANGELOG.md) to view this project's main history and changes.

-- [Click here](some-module-a/CHANGELOG.md) to view this project's some-module-a history and changes.
-- [Click here](some-module-b/CHANGELOG.md) to view this project's some-module-b history and changes.

-## Support

-**docs TODO**

-In this section, indicate where an engineer should go for support.
-Is there a specific Slack channel, team, or individual that can answer questions about this software?